SK-SCMLab/Hypothesis-Testing_Six-Sigma_Manufacturing-operations-using-Excel/README.md

 *Margin of error*

 Margin of Error is high because there exists high variability due to the selection of random values in the dataset.
 The users are overconfident in making decisions despite inconsistent data.
+It is recommended to normalize the data by calculating Mean and Standard Deviation for the population data.

 ---